About Dakota Dave Hull

 In 2011, Dave recorded an album of mostly traditional music duets with the noted guitarist Duck Baker, When You Ask a Girl to Leave Her Happy Home.
 A book of original compositions, Ragtime Guitar in the Classic American Style came out in 2012.
 A double CD of original compositions, Under the North Star was released in 2013, and 2016 brought two more CDs, the sacred and profane set, Heavenly Hope and This Earthly Life.

 In 2018 he released Sukiyaki with Takasi Hamada, Xavier Ohmura, and Shohei Toyoda while on tour in Japan.
-That same year brought Another Cup with bassist Liz Draper.<
+That same year brought Another Cup with bassist Liz Draper.

 Since then he’s spent a fair amount of time in the studio with three solo albums to show for it.
-The Graveyard Shift and Six Guns and Fountain Pens feature a whole bunch of different acoustic guitars (played one at a time) and the latest, Better Late Than Never, dives into the guitar-banjo and features a bunch of photographs by Dale B. Hanson and some really interesting notes by Henry H. Sapoznik.
+The Graveyard Shift and Six Guns and Fountain Pens feature a whole bunch of different acoustic guitars (played one at a time) and Better Late Than Never dives into the guitar-banjo and features a bunch of photographs by Dale B. Hanson and some really interesting notes by Henry H. Sapoznik.

 Dave is a recipient of a 2013 Traditional Arts grant from the Minnesota State Arts board.